Dory Dixon

-Dorrel "Dory" Dixon (born February 1, 1934) is a Jamaican retired professional wrestler who worked for the majority of his career in Mexico, where he eventually became a Mexican citizen.
+Dorrel "Dory" Dixon (born February 1, 1934) is a Jamaican-Mexican retired professional wrestler.
+He worked for the majority of his career in Mexico, where he eventually became a Mexican citizen.
 He is currently a pastor for the Seventh-day Adventist Church, preaching about religion and physical health all over Mexico.

 Biography

 In the early 1950s Dorrel Dixon was a competitive weightlifter in his native Jamaica, winning the "Mr. Jamaica Body Beautiful" tournament.
 He was selected to be a part of the Jamaican weightlifting team for the 1954 Central American and Caribbean Games held in Mexico City, Mexico.
 While Dixon did not speak any Spanish he became so enamored with Mexico that he decided to stay behind when the rest of the Jamaican team returned home.
 Dixon hid with some Mexicans at first since he did not have the proper paperwork, however, once he met the son of Rafael Avila Camacho, the Governor of Puebla, he began working for the governor and eventually had his paperwork sorted out.